 In summary we expect the global recovery to continue in 2014 with global growth gradually rising.
 Equity markets seem likely to provide further growth but a focus on stock picking now seems important as not all companies are likely to meet the high earnings expectations.
-We can see a number of scenarios improving returns from Asia and Emerging Markets which are currently held within the fund.

 Fixed Interest markets continue to present difficulties as rising interest rates create the environment for capital losses especially where the capital repayment is some years away.
-This risk is further compounded by increasing inflation prospects and therefore we continue to maintain exposure to fixed interest stocks which generally are short dated and high yielding.
+This risk is further compounded by increasing inflation prospects and therefore we continue to maintain a high cash position and hold fixed interest stocks which generally are short dated and high yielding.